canonical/snapcraft/docs/snapcraft-advanced-features.md

 ### Playing around with the examples

-If you just checked out the `snapcraft` source and inspect the examples, you can start off your explorations by reading the accompanying `snapcraft.yaml` file and running:
+If you just cloned the `snapcraft` source and inspect the examples, you can start off your explorations by reading the accompanying `snapcraft.yaml` file and running:

-	../../bin/snapcraft
+	../../bin/snapcraft snap

 This will inform you of all the steps taken during the creation of the snap.

 ## Defining your parts

-Once you have noted down all the general information about your snap (like description, vendor information and everything else), naming the individual parts will define the stucture of your `snapcraft.yaml` file.
+Once you have noted down all the general information about your snap (like description, summary information and everything else), naming the individual parts will define the stucture of your `snapcraft.yaml` file.
 Think of parts as individual components of your snap: Where do you pull them from?
 How are they built?